Table of Contents

 The goal is not to turn Customer Success into an automated factory, nor is it to preserve a handcrafted model that collapses under scale.
 The goal is to use systems, data, plays, and AI-enabled clarity to ensure that customers receive a more consistent path to value while CSMs retain the judgment needed to guide strategic relationships.
 This is how post-sale becomes both more human and more scalable at the same time.

 Ultimately, this chapter is about a shift in posture.
 From reacting to churn after it appears to designing against it from the beginning.
 From measuring customer health as a static score to managing customer progress as a living system.
-From treating Customer Success as a support layer to recognizing it as one of the most important commercial engines in the company.
+And beneath both of those, a deeper recognition: Customer Success is not a support layer.
+It is one of the most important commercial engines in the company.

 That shift does not happen because a team starts caring more.
 It happens because the business finally gives post-sale the structure it has always needed.